Theethat-Thamwasin/HeadYangDer/README.md

   - Permissions-Policy
 - Simple, modern UI integrated into Burp's "HeadYangDer" tab
 - Export results for documentation or reporting
+- History for scan result for loading back and export
 - Lightweight and easy to use

 ## 🚀 📦 Requirements and Installation